 First Feedback Delay

-Time until users see initial output or progress indicator
+Time until users see initial output

 Completion Stability